dvklopfenstein/ReactomePy/README.md

 ## To Cite

-_Please cite the following research paper if this repo is useful for your research_:
+_Please cite the following research paper if this repo is used in your research_:

 Klopfenstein DV, Tozeren A, Dampier W [Disease hotspots in Human, Mouse, and Fly](https://www.nature.com/articles/s41598-018-28948-z)
 _bioRxiv_ | (2019) N:NNNNN | DOI:XXXXXXXXX